HarryElSuzio/wh-robberies/README.md

 # WH-Robberies

 **Dependencies:**
-[Mythic_Notify](https://github.com/JayMontana36/mythic_notify) (The script is configured to this version however could be easily be changed if you know what to do)
+[Mythic_Notify](https://github.com/JayMontana36/mythic_notify) (The script is configured to this version however could easily be changed if you know what to do)

 [WH-outlawalert](https://github.com/WindiestHook381/wh_outlawalert)